fabric/fabric/sites/docs/concepts/networking.rst

 ``ProxyCommand``
 ----------------

-The traditional OpenSSH command-line client offers a ``ProxyCommand`` directive (see `man ssh_config <http://man.openbsd.org/ssh_config>`_), which pipes the inner connection's input and output through an arbitrary local subprocess.
+The traditional OpenSSH command-line client has long offered a ``ProxyCommand`` directive (see `man ssh_config <http://man.openbsd.org/ssh_config>`_), which pipes the inner connection's input and output through an arbitrary local subprocess.

-Compared to ``direct-tcpip`` gateways, this adds overhead (the extra subprocess), can't be nested, and requires that all pertinent connection parameters live in your OpenSSH config file (as opposed to anything read via Fabric's own configuration system).
+Compared to ``ProxyJump`` style gateways, this adds overhead (the extra subprocess) and can't easily be nested.
 In trade, it allows for advanced tricks like use of SOCKS proxies, or custom filtering/gatekeeping applications.

 ``ProxyCommand`` subprocesses are typically another ``ssh`` command, such as